Skip to main content

 Charge Controller

 An electronic device between the solar panels and battery bank that regulates charging voltage and current.
-MPPT controllers are more efficient than PWM, especially when panel voltage differs significantly from battery voltage.
+MPPT controllers are more efficient than PWM, especially when panel voltage is much higher than battery voltage.

 Check whether your planned battery bank can handle your loads with our battery runtime calculator.
 Try it now →